We take a closer look at what might be the underlying causes of industrial relations tensions of 2017.

 Australian wages grew by 0.5 per cent during the March quarter, leaving the year-on-year increase at 1.9 per cent.
 But with consumer price inflation currently running at 2.1 per cent, what this actually means is that real wage growth went backwards for the first time since 2014.

 The signs that this trend will reverse in the near future aren’t hopeful.
-Just recently we reported on the 2017 Hays Salary guide, a major finding of which is that 11 per cent of employers surveyed said they were not expecting to increase salaries at all, while 65 per cent expected to offer less than a three per cent increase.
+Earlier this year we reported on the 2017 Hays Salary guide, a major finding of which is that 11 per cent of employers surveyed said they were not expecting to increase salaries at all, while 65 per cent expected to offer less than a three per cent increase.

 Even Treasurer Scott Morrison has said that, “The biggest challenge we have is to ensure what Australians are earning every week is increasing”.